otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 To verify a DAKE-3 message:

+1. Verify if the message type is `0x03`.
+1. Verify that protocol's version of the message is `0x0004`.
+Abort if it is not.
 1. Check that the receiver's instance tag of the message matches your sender's instance tag.
 1. Compute